Alcohol Rehab Insurance

 Does Insurance Cover Alcohol Rehab?

 Insurance is one of the most common ways of covering rehab costs.
-The amount insurance covers depend on the insurance company and what the healthcare provider accepts.
+The amount insurance covers depends on the insurance company and what the healthcare provider accepts.

 - Screening and intervention services